VSSSP/campaigns/README.md

 - **Unique Emails**: The application requires unique email addresses for user registration.
 - **JWT Authentication**: Protected routes require a valid JWT token in the `Authorization` header in the format `Bearer <token>`.
-- **Date Formats**: Dates should be provided in ISO 8601 format.
-- **Integration Tests**: The tests are designed to run with the application running and will interact with the actual database.
-Be cautious as test data will be inserted into the database.
-- **Latest Adjustments**: The application now uses unique emails for test users to prevent conflicts, and the tests have been refactored to address authentication issues.

-### 🤝 Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss changes.

 ### 📝 License